The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 - Detailing when nonexempt employees begin and end each work period, meal period and split-shift intervals, with total hours worked each day.
 Relying on work schedules posted in advance is not sufficient; actual hours worked must be recorded.
 See, Calif.
 Decision Limits ‘Reporting-Time’ Pay and Clarifies ‘Split-Shift’ Premium.

-- Recording names, addresses, occupation/job titles and Social Security numbers of all employees, plus the date of birth of employees who are minors.
+- Recording names, addresses, occupation/job titles and the last four digits of Social Security numbers of all employees, plus the date of birth of employees who are minors.

-- Maintaining required records at a central location within California or at the locations where employees work.
+- Maintaining required records for at least three years at a central location within California or at the locations where employees work.

 - Maintaining records as required by the federal Family and Medical Leave Act.